 Influence as a Philosopher

-Aside from his work as an astrologer, Thrasyllus also has the reputation of being a semi-important figure in the history philosophy.
+Aside from his work as an astrologer, Thrasyllus also has the reputation of being a semi-important figure in the history of philosophy.
 According to the 3rd century biographer Diogenes Laertius, Thrasyllus is responsible for arranging the works of Plato and Democritus into sets of four, otherwise known as tetralogies (Laertius, Lives, book 9: 45 and book 3: 56-61).

 In Porphyry’s Life of Plotinus he quotes a passage from his teacher Longinus where Thrasyllus is mentioned together with a group of philosophers who wrote on Pythagorean and Platonic philosophical principles (Porphyry, On the Life of Plotinus: 20).
 This essentially matches Tarrant’s assessment of Thrasyllus as a Platonist with Pythagorean leanings.